Special Investigations Unit Investigative Procedures

 - Identify the action to be taken as a result of the accreditation investigation;

 - Describe the procedures for obtaining an informal review of the findings in the preliminary investigative report;

 - Identify the TEA representative to whom the request for informal review may be addressed; and;

 - Set a deadline for requesting and submitting items and information to be considered during the informal review

 Following the informal review by the TEA representative, a final report, assignment, determination, or decision will be issued.
 The final report, assignment, determination, or decision may include changes or additions to the preliminary report or action, and such modifications are not subject to another informal review procedure.
-A final report, assignment, determination, or decision issued following an informal review is final and may not b appealed, except as provided by law or rule.
-For an informal review of a decision to non-renew the charter of an open-enrollment charter school pursuant to the TEC, §12.1141(c), or a decision to revoke the charter of an open-enrollment charter school or reconstitute the governing board of the charter holder under the TEC, §12.115(a), the final decision shall provide a written response to any information the charter holder submits under this section.
+A final report, assignment, determination, or decision issued following an informal review is final and may not be appealed, except as provided by law or rule.

 The issuance of a final report does not preclude the agency from taking further action relating to the same transaction of events that prompted the SAI should further material facts come to light that show, in the judgment of the Commissioner of Education or designee, that the LEA is in breach of any agreement, corrective action plan, or any other sanction resulting from the SAI.